 The roll-out of Intelligent Traffic Light Controllers (iTLCs) across The Netherlands is steadily expanding.
-Currently, just over 300 iTLCs have been installed on the street and connected to the data chain via TLEX® (Traffic Live Exchange).
+Currently, the Dutch have just over 300 iTLCs on the street and connected to the data chain via TLEX® (Traffic Live Exchange).
 These control traffic on the street and send data to and receive data from road users via TLEX.

 Connection iTLC and road users